Tango Dancing Polyrhythm/Rubato Style

 Trick for mastering polyrhythm timimg: use audio brain (hearing) to count beats, use visual brain to count steps.
 (Or perhaps audio for left hand, visual for right hand, in case of pianists, drummers and other musicians.)
 My visualization is location of my footsteps on dance floor.

-Eventually, man should be able to imagine himself dancing without actually moving his body, making it possible to practice while sitting or lying down and listening to music.
-Man should respect music: subtract musical elements that cannot be danced socially, but add nothing.
-Music should lead man, then man in turn leads woman.
+Eventually, leader should be able to imagine himself dancing without actually moving his body, making it possible to practice while sitting or lying down and listening to music.
+Leader should respect music: subtract musical elements that cannot be danced socially, but add nothing.
+Music should lead leader, then leader in turn leads follower.

 If music leads leader and leader leads follower, then who leads musicians, including composer, arranger, bandleader, vocalist, instrumentalists, recording engineers, deejay?
 Answer: human body is both ultimate leader and ultimate follower.
 Good dancing is whatever feels good to body.
 Good dance music is encoding of good dancing.
 To produce good dance music, musicians must feel with their bodies what follower will ultimately feel in hers.
 Musicians convert imagined pleasurable bodily movement into sound, which leader converts into real bodily movement, giving both leader and follower bodily pleasure.

-Woman should not try to decipher step pattern.
-Instead, she should focus on feeling how music reflected in man's movements.
-Ideally, she should feel carried along by music, with man acting as transmission mechanism.
-Man becomes extension of loudspeakers, so to speak, except he only transmits parts of music, since impossible for human body to move fast enough to transmit all of music.
-Quality of man's dancing determined by which parts of music he chooses to transmit and how well transmitted version matches original.
+Follower should not try to decipher step pattern.
+Instead, she should focus on feeling how music reflected in leader's movements.
+Ideally, she should feel carried along by music, with leader acting as transmission mechanism.
+Leader becomes extension of loudspeakers, so to speak, except he only transmits parts of music, since impossible for human body to move fast enough to transmit all of music.
+Quality of leader's dancing determined by which parts of music he chooses to transmit and how well transmitted version matches original.

 Erect, energized, graceful posture at all times: body straight, chest lifted, core slightly tensed to limit side-to-side hip motion, leaning slightly forwards from ankles.
 Demonstrate how forwards lean ensures forwards steps will always be shorter than backwards steps, so simplified single track walking acceptable.
 Backwards walk particularly important, since it will feel unnatural initially.
 Leaders can step either heel first (common among Argentinian men, wearing shoes with elevated heels) or on front of foot (my preferred way of tango walking, wearing shoes with non-elevated heels).
+Walk softly, without slamming feet against floor, regardless of whether stepping heel first or front of feet first.
 Students who cannot gracefully walk/dance alone to tango music certainly cannot dance well with partner.

 Embrace can be: (a) square-shape apilado; (b) V-shape apilado; (c) separated, with indirect lead through arms.
+Beginners using apilado embrace may require temporary separation to allow forward ochos.
 Distance between dancers in separated embrace can be anywhere from zero to arm's length.
 Square-shape apilado embrace should be learned first, initially practicing with same sex partner.
 Rubato dancers must use either square-shape or v-shape apilado embrace because of need to precisely synchronize step timing, which requires torso to torso contact.
 Step timing easier to synchronize with strict tempo dancing.
-Beginners favor separated embrace because it is more forgiving of bad posture, bad leading/following skills, limited waist flexibility in woman when doing ochos.
+Beginners favor separated embrace because it is more forgiving of bad posture, bad leading/following skills, limited waist flexibility in follower when doing ochos.
 Widely separated embrace also favored by dancers who dislike close bodily contact.

 Remind both leader and follower to close feet after each step.
-Demonstrate complexity possible using only mirror steps in apilado embrace, and how coordination of step timing, as required for rubato dancing, impossible with separated embrace.
+Demonstrate complexity possible using only mirror steps in apilado embrace.

 To practice apilado embrace and torso lead, initially have follower raise both her hands in air and also close her eyes.
 Apilado torso connection then becomes only way to receive lead.
 Beginner dancers might try to connect torsos by bending forwards from waist rather than ankles: watch for and correct this common error.